hessu/aprsfi/AX25-KISS-BLE.md

 or classic Bluetooth devices (Bluetooth Serial profile).
 Apps can, however, talk to BLE devices just fine.

+BLE is available to Android and other devices just as well.
+It's just that on iOS there's no other option.

 BLE allows the apps to discover nearby BLE devices which support a specific profile.
 An APRS app can neatly show TNCs (and TNCs only) and let the user pick one from a list.

 This protocol is currently implemented by the aprs.fi iOS iPhone & iPad application, and the Mobilinkd TNC3.
-Authors and of both products sincerely hope that other future BLE-capable TNCs and APRS radios would implement the same protocol, so that the ecosystem could grow faster without a lot of reimplementation work.
+Authors of both products sincerely hope that other future BLE-capable TNCs and APRS radios would implement the same protocol, so that the ecosystem could grow faster without a lot of reimplementation work.